cdelacruzzin/portfolio2/README.md

 # 20-React-React-Portfolio

 ### Description
-Welcome to my React-powered showcase!
-Dive in to explore a curated collection of projects, built solo and in collaboration.
-From a brief glimpse into my journey to intricate details of each endeavor, it's all here.
-Crafted with React, this portfolio also features a glimpse into my background, an interactive contact form, and a direct link to my resume.
-Dive in and discover!
+---

+Welcome to my React-constructed portfolio.
+This platform showcases a blend of individual and collaborative projects I've undertaken.
+Beyond the projects, it provides an insight into my professional journey, an accessible contact form, and a dedicated section for my resume.
+Explore and get acquainted with my work.

+---

  [🌟 Carlos Dela Cruz's Portfolio 🌟](https://cdelacruzzin.github.io/20-React-React-Portfolio/)